-The Truancy Intervention Program serves students who have excessive truancies from school and attend school in the Clear Creek, Dickinson, and Texas City ISDs .
-Both the student and their parent/guardian referred to the program and participate in an eight (8) hour Truancy Intervention Program.
+The Truancy Intervention Program serves students who have excessive truancies from school and attend school in the Clear Creek, Dickinson, and Texas City ISD.
+Both the student and their parent/guardian are referred to the program and participate in an eight (8) hour Truancy Intervention Program.
 Each training session utilizes an evidence-based curriculum implemented by a licensed mental health professional.
-Program staff work closely with school attendance officers to coordinate the training classes.
-In addition, program staff offer case management services to students and families, a and referrals to community resources when appropriate.
+Program staff works closely with school attendance officers to coordinate the training classes.
+In addition, program staff offer case management services to students and families, and referrals to community resources when appropriate.

-The Truancy Intervention Program has successfully impacting school attendence and encouraging students to stay in school and complete their education.
-It teaches critical thinking and problem solving skills necessary for them to be successful, productive members in today’s society.
+The Truancy Intervention Program has successfully impacted school attendance and encouraged students to stay in school and complete their education.
+It teaches critical thinking and problem-solving skills necessary for them to be successful, productive members of today’s society.

 EMPOWERING GIRLS targets teen girls who are on probation and promotes critical thinking, positive communication and a sense of belonging to help girls evaluate and make better choices.
 Using the evidence-based Moral Development Training (MDT) and Girls Circle curriculums, girls explore the obstacles and pitfalls which interfere with good choices.
 They learn the benefits of accepting responsibility for their behavior, how to make better decisions, and work to set productive and meaningful life goals.
 Equine Assisted Psychotherapy is offered to teens attending Moral Development Training and Girls Circle Training programs at Red Dun Ranch.
 Equine Assisted Psychotherapy interventions often helps clients change and grow more effectively and quickly because people typically learn best by doing.
 Life lessons take deeper root when individuals both understand them in their heads and experience them in their bodies.
 Working with horses is engaging, real time and hands-on.
 The experience is immediate and fully felt.